aiguo112/JND-Image-Perception-Survey/README.md

 The Just Noticeable Difference Survey App is a Python GUI application designed to conduct surveys related to the Just Noticeable Difference (JND) between two images.
 This app provides a platform for users to view pairs of images and determine if there is a noticeable difference between them, contributing to research in visual perception and human cognition.

 # Features
-Image Comparison: Participants are presented with pairs of images and asked to determine if there is a noticeable difference between them.
+✅ Image Comparison: Participants are presented with pairs of images and asked to determine if there is a noticeable difference between them.

-Randomization: The order of image pairs is randomized to minimize bias.
+✅ Randomization: The order of image pairs is randomized to minimize bias.

-Data Collection: Responses are collected and stored for analysis, helping to understand perceptual thresholds.
+✅ Data Collection: Responses are collected and stored for analysis, helping to understand perceptual thresholds.

-Visualizations: Visualize the collected data using graphs and charts to gain insights into perceptual sensitivity.
+✅ Visualizations: Visualize the collected data using graphs and charts to gain insights into perceptual sensitivity. ( Need to be done)

 # Getting Started
 Follow these instructions to set up and use the Just Noticeable Difference Survey App on your local machine.